 - Produce: Strawberries, raspberries, cherries, apricots, peaches, nectarines, and apples

 King Orchards is a U-pick farm in Central Lake, Michigan.
 Not only do they offer amazing cherry-picking, but they also have an array of yearly produce available to pick.
 From strawberries in the middle of June right through to apple picking in September.

 King orchards will supply everything you need from boxes and bags for holding your cherries to free cherry pitting.
 The farm keeps the cherry trees trimmed and easily reachable so the whole family can enjoy the day out.

 While there is no entrance fee to the cherry farm, you will pay per pound of cherries picked.
+A pail of cherries is around 8lbs of cherries, and you can expect to pay $18 per pail.
+The price decreases the more pails of cherries you have picked.
 When you’re finished picking, you can head to the bakery to enjoy freshly baked goods and pastries and purchase jams and jellies.